nellaivijay/CarND-P2/writeup_P2.md

 *1) Dataset Summary: The submission includes a basic summary of the data set.*

-**Comment**: The code for this step is contained in the 2nd cell of the IPython notebook.
-I used the numpy library to calculate summary statistics of the traffic signs data set:
+**Comment**: I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34,799
 * The size of validation set is 4,410